hananather/hananather.github.io/_posts/2021-05-06-Data-Science-Intern-Challenge.md

 GROUP BY Orders.ShipperID;
 ```

-There were 54 orders shipped by Speedy Express.
+**There were 54 orders shipped by Speedy Express.**

-**What is the last name of the employee with the most orders?**
+### b.
+What is the last name of the employee with the most orders?

 ```sql
 SELECT LastName, COUNT(Orders.EmployeeID)